IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

 ## 1.0 Setup IBM WebSphere Automation in the lab environment

-1. Login to the Student VM, if not already logged in.
+1. Log in to the Student VM, if not already logged in.
 You will see the Desktop, which contains all the programs that you will be using (browsers, terminal, etc.)

 The login credentials for the STUDENT” image is: